The Importance Of Music: When and Why we listen to music

 Functions of music: the common role it plays in our lives

-Theoretically speaking, you can listen to any music at any time for any or no reason.
-Research[4] by Jenny M. Groarke and Michael J. Hogan points to 11 important adaptive functions of music that describe the role music plays in our lives.
+Theoretically speaking, you can listen to any music at any time for any or for no reason.
+Research[15] by Jenny M. Groarke and Michael J. Hogan points to 11 important adaptive functions of music that describe the role music plays in our lives.
 Those factors are:

 1. Stress Regulation: We use music as a way to distract ourselves from stressful situations.
 It helps us escape a situation and comfort us.